suidouble/suidouble_metadata/README.md

 # suidouble_metadata
-Move library and a set of tools to store/retrieve/manage any type of data as chunks in u8 vector.
-Store anything in vector<u8> with no dependency.
+Move library and a set of tools to store, retrieve, and manage any type of data as chunks in a u8 vector.
+Store anything in the vector<u8> with no dependencies. + Encryption, + Time Capsules, + Compression

 | [Fluid Data Type](examples/metadata/metadata_property) | [Non-strict Arguments](examples/metadata/fluid_params) |  [Compression](#compress-byte-vector) | [Time Capsule](#time-capsule) | [Examples](examples) |
 |----------|----------------|-----------|-----------|------|